Princekumarsharma234/Cara/README.md

 # Cara
-It is the E-commerce website.
+It is the E-commerce website. where i am design the add the card, payment doing method.

 ![Screenshot (19)](https://github.com/user-attachments/assets/643bc65b-8f78-449e-b159-25e10bdca876)